 The Association of Pro Bono Counsel (APBCo) was established in 2006 as a professional organization for attorneys and practice group managers who run a law firm pro bono practice on a full-time basis.
-Today, APBCo has over 180 members representing over 100 of the country’s largest law firms.
+Today, APBCo has over 270 members representing over 130 of the world’s largest law firms.

 APBCo’s mission is to maximize access to justice through the delivery of pro bono legal services by: